What is Third-Party Risk Management?

 Types of Risks From Third Parties

-There are many types of risks a business could face because of the third parties they work with, as well.
+There are many types of potential risks a business could face because of third-party security breaches.
 These are some of the most important:

 - Financial and operational risks.
 If a third-party vendor succumbs to a cyberattack, it could disrupt the reliability or functionality of your supply chain, ultimately impacting your bottom-line finances.